Soft gluon emission at two loops in full color: Applications

 Now we consider the interference between $\bom{\rm Sp}^{(2)}$ and $ \bom{\rm Sp}^{(0)}$.
 The contributions of the two-loop dipole terms in $\bom{\rm Sp}^{(2)}$ factorize at the level of the cross section, for the same reason that strict factorization holds at $\cO(\alpha_s^2)$.
 The two-loop tripole term in \eqn{eq:23} contains both Hermitian and anti-Hermitian parts.
 The latter cancel out in the squared splitting amplitude.
 In the final answer for $|\bom{\rm Sp}|^2$, the factorization-breaking $1/\e^2$ pole in $ |\bom{\rm Sp}^{(1)} |^2$ is cancelled by the one in $\{\bom{\rm Sp}^{(0) \dagger} \bom{\rm Sp}^{(2)}\big|_{\rm tripole} + \rm{h.c.} \}$.
 Combining all remaining terms, we find,

-Notice that the first line in \eqn{eq:25} does not contain the factor of $\delta_{1,\lambda_{1k }}$ present in \eqn{eq:23}; removing it absorbs a factor of two from the `$+\rm{h.c.}$' terms.
-Also recall that in our conventions the structure constants $f^{abc}$ are purely imaginary, so in the second line in \eqn{eq:25} the `$+\rm{h.c.}$' terms result in a projection onto the kinematic terms containing an explicit `$\im$'.
+Recall that in our conventions the structure constants $f^{abc}$ are purely imaginary, so in the second line in \eqn{eq:25} the `$+\rm{h.c.}$' terms result in a projection onto the kinematic terms containing an explicit `$\im$'.